 Federal Venue Statute.
-In seeking bankruptcy protection, a company typically has a range of different options to consider in determining where to file its bankruptcy petition.
+A company typically has a range of options to consider in determining where to file its bankruptcy petition.
 Section 1408(1) of title 28 of the United States Code allows a company to file for bankruptcy in, among other places, the jurisdiction in which it is incorporated or the jurisdiction in which it maintains either its principal place of business or principal assets.
 Accordingly, any company that is incorporated or domiciled in Delaware may file for bankruptcy in the United States Bankruptcy Court for the District of Delaware.
 Because Delaware has long been the state of incorporation for a majority of America's largest companies, the Delaware Bankruptcy Court serves as an option for such companies when deciding where to file a bankruptcy petition.

 Section 1408(2) of title 28 provides that an entity may commence a bankruptcy case in the district where a case is pending concerning such person's affiliate, general partner, or partnership.
 This provision is frequently referred to as the "affiliate filing rule" and allows affiliated entities to file their bankruptcy petitions in the same venue even if such entities may be domiciled in different states.
-For example, following the filing of a bankruptcy petition in Delaware by a Delaware entity, that entity's affiliates may also commence their cases in the Delaware Bankruptcy Court.
-The term "affiliate" includes (i) any "entity that directly or indirectly owns, controls, or holds with power to vote, 20 percent or more of the outstanding voting securities of the debtor" and (ii) any "corporation 20 percent or more of whose outstanding voting securities are directly or indirectly owned, controlled, or held with power to vote, by the debtor, or by an entity that directly or indirectly owns, controls, or holds with power to vote, 20 percent or more of the outstanding voting securities are directly or indirectly owned, controlled, or held with power to vote, by the debtor, or by an entity that directly or indirectly owns, controls, or holds with power to vote, 20 percent or more of the outstanding voting securities of the debtor."
+For example, once a Delaware entity has filed a bankruptcy petition in Delaware, that entity's affiliates may also commence their bankruptcy cases in the Delaware Bankruptcy Court. even if those affiliates are not Delaware entities.
+The term "affiliate" includes (i) any "entity that directly or indirectly owns, controls, or holds with power to vote, 20 percent or more of the outstanding voting securities of the debtor," and (ii) any "corporation 20 percent or more of whose outstanding voting securities are directly or indirectly owned, controlled, or held with power to vote, by the debtor, or by an entity that directly or indirectly owns, controls, or holds with power to vote, 20 percent or more of the outstanding voting securities of the debtor."

-Most major companies, if not themselves already Delaware-incorporated, have Delaware-incorporated affiliates and thus have the ability to choose Delaware as a bankruptcy venue capable of providing comprehensive restructuring relief for the entire business group as a whole.
+Most major companies, if not already incorporated in Delaware, have Delaware-incorporated affiliates and thus have the ability to choose Delaware as a bankruptcy venue capable of providing comprehensive restructuring relief for the entire business group as a whole.
 The Delaware Bankruptcy Court routinely approves requests from affiliated debtors to have their cases jointly administered for administrative efficiency.
 Delaware as a Popular Venue Option.
 In deciding among possible bankruptcy venues, a corporate debtor will consider, among other factors, the expertise, consistency, convenience, and service of a jurisdiction's courts.
 The Delaware Bankruptcy Court is popular because it excels in each of these categories.

-The Delaware Bankruptcy Court has been a leading bankruptcy venue for large companies for decades due to its manageable docket and pro-reorganization approach favoring the "fresh start" premise adopted by Congress in the Bankruptcy Code.
+The Delaware Bankruptcy Court has been a leading bankruptcy venue for large companies for decades due to its manageable docket and its proreorganization approach that favors the "fresh start" premise adopted by Congress in the Bankruptcy Code.
 The court has proven to be consistently user-friendly.
 Omnibus hearing dates in major cases can be scheduled months in advance, and emergency scheduling can be accomplished speedily and easily.
-The wellorganized office of the court's clerk is responsive and progressive.
+The well-organized office of the court's clerk is responsive and progressive.

-The court's status as one of the country's busiest and most respected bankruptcy courts resulted in expansion of the bankruptcy bench in 1993 and again in 2005.
-The court now has six sitting bankruptcy judges.
+The court's status as one of the country's busiest and most respected bankruptcy courts resulted in expansion of the bankruptcy bench in 1993, in 2005, and again in 2017.
+The court now has eight sitting bankruptcy judges.
 The expanded bench has a reputation for sound rulings and a consistent approach to large and complex chapter 11 cases.
 The court regularly handles difficult, major restructurings.
 This experience adds to the judicial expertise of the bench, providing an efficient and expert court.